United States Numbered Highway System: Planning

 Wisconsin was the first state in the U.S. to number its highways, erecting signs in May 1918.
 Other states soon followed.
 In 1922, the New England states got together to establish the six-state New England Interstate Routes.

 Behind the scenes, the federal aid program had begun with the passage of the Federal Aid Road Act of 1916, providing 50% monetary support from the federal government for improvement of major roads.
 The Federal Aid Highway Act of 1921 limited the routes to 7% of each state's roads, while 3 in every 7 roads had to be "interstate in character".
 Identification of these main roads was completed in 1923.

 The American Association of State Highway Officials (AASHO), formed in 1914 to help establish roadway standards, began to plan a system of marked and numbered "interstate highways" at its 1924 meeting.
 AASHO recommended that the Secretary of Agriculture work with the states to designate these routes.

-Secretary Howard M. Gore appointed the Joint Board on Interstate Highways, as recommended by AASHO, on March 2, 1925.
+In March 1925, Secretary Howard M. Gore appointed the Joint Board on Interstate Highways, as recommended by AASHO.
 The Board was composed of 21 state highway officials and three federal Bureau of Public Roads officials.
 At the first meeting, on April 20 and 21, the group chose the name "U.S. Highway" as the designation for the routes.
-They decided that the system would not be limited to the federal-aid network; if the best route did not receive federal funds, it would still be included.
-The tentative design for the U.S. Route shield was also chosen, based on the shield found on the Great Seal of the United States.
+They decided that the system would not be limited to the federal-aid network.
+If the best route did not receive federal funds, it would still be included.
+The tentative design for the U.S. Route shield was chosen, based on the shield found on the Great Seal of the United States.

 The auto trail associations rejected the elimination of the highway names.
 Six regional meetings were held to hammer out the details—May 15 for the West, May 27 for the Mississippi Valley, June 3 for the Great Lakes, June 8 for the South, June 15 for the North Atlantic, and June 15 for New England.
 Representatives of the auto trail associations were not able to formally address the meetings.
-However, as a compromise, they talked with the Joint Board members.
-The associations finally settled on a general agreement with the numbering plans, as named trails would still be included.
+As a compromise, they talked with the Joint Board members.
+The associations settled on a general agreement with the numbering plans, as named trails would still be included.
 The tentative system added up to 81,000 miles (130,000 km), 2.8% of the public road mileage at the time.